codectl/O365-notifications/README.md

 ## Notification strategies

-As mentioned, there currently 2 supported notification types in O365: push and streaming.
+As mentioned, there currently 2 supported notification types in O365: _push_ and _streaming_.

 As of now, this project relies on Outlook REST Beta API.
 But because this API is now deprecated and will be decommissioned, a transition to Microsoft Graph API is required.
 See [this](#Important-note-⚠️) section for more